NVIDIA/NeMo/README.md

 If you want to train the GPT-3 model on your own dataset (which is already filtered and cleaned), you must first convert the dataset files to jsonl files.
-Then, you can run the data preprocessing pipeline without needing to download The Pile by modifying the configuration in `conf/data_preparation/download_pile.yaml`.
+Then, you can run the data preprocessing pipeline without needing to download the Pile by modifying the configuration in `conf/data_preparation/download_pile.yaml`.
 You should set `download_the_pile` to False, and keep `preprocess_data` as True.
 When running the data preparation pipeline, the jsonl files must be stored in the directory indicated in the